 - 2.1 Coils should be given bottom stow and, whenever possible, be stowed in regular tiers from side to side of the ship. - 2.2 Coils should be stowed on dunnage laid athwartships.
 Coils should be stowed with their axes in the fore-and-aft direction.
 Each coil should be stowed against its neighbour.
-Wedges should be used as stoppers when necessary during loading and discharging to prevent shifting (figures 8 and 9).
+Wedges should be used as stoppers when necessary during loading and discharging to prevent shifting (figures 1 and 2). - 2.3 The final coil in each row should normally rest on the two adjacent coils.
+The mass of this coil will lock the other coils in the row.

-Figure 8 - Principle of dunnaging and wedging coils
+Figure 1 - Principle of dunnaging and wedging coils